rarible/protocol/docs/getting-started/managing-sdk.md

 ### Changing buttons appearance

-If you want to change buttons appearance (e.g. different one for Metamask, different one for flow), you can do it in src/sdk/sdk-wallet-connector file.
-To be precise you can do it in the Options function, right where you see the o.option.
-Feel free to create a component for every button and just switch the o.option which basically is just a string literal of the wallet i.e. "Metamask", "fcl", etc.
+If you want to change buttons appearance (e.g. different one for Metamask, different one for flow), you can do it in `src/sdk/sdk-wallet-connector` file.
+To be precise, you can do it in the Options function, right where you see the o.option.

+Feel free to create a component for every button and just switch the `o.option` which basically is just a string literal of the wallet i.e. "Metamask", "fcl", etc.

 ```typescript
 function Options<C>({ connector, connectionState }: OptionsProps<C>) {